 ENVIRONMENT DIRECTORATE (COUNTY SURVEYOR): Has no objections in principle to the application on highway safety grounds.

 The plans identify an access from Sawley Road of 4.5m and off-street parking for two vehicles at each unit.
-For three of the units 2 3 and 4 this includes one within an integral garage off-street parking for two vehicles at each unit.
 For three of the units, 2, 3 and 4, this includes one within an integral garage and the other on the driveway.
 The garage dimensions as shown as $5.8m \times 2.9m$ and a driveway provides a space of $5m \times 2.5m$.
 Both of these dimensions are satisfactory for the safe movement of vehicles.